-My chances of increasing my iron intake from food sources is low, considering my test results.
+My chances of increasing my iron intake from food sources enough to tip the scale are low, considering my test results.
 While I believe dietary iron is the most natural way to get enough iron in my body, I have no intention of eliminating my Beef Liver pills, since they are 100% freeze-dried liver.
 I aim to eat liver at least once per week because animal-based iron is more readily absorbed while plant-based sources are less bioavailable.

 I added beef liver as well as marrow bones from Farm Foods to my diet.
 The marrow bones are delicious, I roast them in a skillet or salt block and eat the marrow before using the bones for beef broth.